Gollapudi, Vijayawada

 Gollapudi is a commercial and residential hub located in western part of Vijayawada in the Indian state of Andhra Pradesh.
 It falls under Vijayawada Rural mandal in Vijayawada revenue division of NTR district.
 As per the G. O. No. M. S. 104 (Dated: 23 March 2017), Municipal Administration and Urban Development Department, it is a part of Vijayawada Metropolitan Area.

+Transport

+APSRTC operates bus services connecting Gollapudi with Vijayawada city and nearby areas.